Italy passes tax-cutting 2016 budget, dismissing EU doubts

 ROME The Italian parliament on Tuesday gave its final approval to Prime Minister Matteo Renzi's tax-cutting 2016 budget which the European Commission says risks breaking EU fiscal rules.

-It also eliminates levies on agricultural and industrial equipment, offers tax breaks to companies that invest in machinery and equipment, and reduces the television license fee.
+It also eliminates levies on agricultural and industrial equipment, offers tax breaks to companies that invest in machinery and equipment, and reduces the television licence fee.

 In the last few weeks Renzi also introduced an 80-euro-per-month salary "bonus" for policemen and soldiers and a one-off 500-euro handout for all 18-year-olds to be spent on cultural activities, such as cinema trips.